 Unless you’re absolutely certain about the terms, a joinder may not be ideal for you.
 You need to be acutely aware of what you’re getting and what you’re giving up.

 It should be crystal clear how you will divide the assets and what financial obligations you will take on.

 If you have to pay child support or spousal support, know how much.
 If you agree to visitation, get the specifics on an official document.

 A joinder is one way to simplify and streamline a divorce.
 If you and your spouse are on the same page and can work together to come to an agreement, great.

 But if things aren’t entirely clear, or you have questions, it may be best to consult an experienced attorney.
+You may still go through with a joinder, but it never hurts to have a professional make sure the terms work for you.
 Your divorce has a drastic impact on your parental and financial future, it’s best to get it right.